-To help the SRT8 fly through the turns, Dodge fits the sedan with an adaptive damping suspension that measures a number of inputs such as vehicle speed, steering angle, steering speed, brake torque, throttle position and lateral acceleration to automatically tune and adjust the suspension for optimal handling on the fly.
-For added control, drivers can also pre-select from either "Auto," "Sport" or "track" modes (the last of which is new for the latest model year), which quickly adjust the vehicle to pre-set conditions based on driver demands.
+To help the SRT8 fly through the turns, Dodge offers the sedan with an adaptive damping suspension that measures a number of inputs such as vehicle speed, steering angle, steering speed, brake torque, throttle position and lateral acceleration to automatically tune and adjust the suspension for optimal handling on the fly.
+For added control, drivers can also pre-select from either "Auto," "Sport" or "track" modes, which quickly adjust the vehicle to pre-set conditions based on driver demands.

-Standard is a state-of-the-art Uconnect Touch system with the largest touchscreen display in the segment at 8.4-inches.
-The instrument panel display can be customized to view driver preferences and expanded to include instant feedback on steering input measurements, horsepower, torque, expanded engine information, along with zero-to-60 times, 60-to-zero braking, g-forces and one-eighth mile and quarter-mile times.
+The SRT8's instrument panel display can be customized to view driver preferences and expanded to include instant feedback on steering input measurements, horsepower, torque, expanded engine information, along with zero-to-60 times, 60-to-zero braking, g-forces and one-eighth mile and quarter-mile times.

 Standard and Optional Features

-The SRT8 comes well equipped with a navigation system with a 6.5-inch touchscreen display, a nine-speaker, 506-watt AM/FM/CD/SiriusXM audio system, heated and ventilated front seats, heated second-row seats, a heated steering wheel, a proximity key, Bluetooth connectivity, remote start, leather and suede upholstery, adaptive cruise control and 20-inch aluminum wheels.
+To those items, the SRT8 adds Uconnect Access with a navigation system and an 8.4-inch touchscreen display, a nine-speaker, 506-watt AM/FM/CD/SiriusXM audio system, heated and ventilated front seats, heated second-row seats, a heated steering wheel, a proximity key, Bluetooth connectivity, remote start, leather and suede upholstery, adaptive dampers and 20-inch aluminum wheels.